tobeva/tobeva.com/content/about/current/napari/_index.md

 ![Napari Screenshot](napari.jpg)

-Because the project is open source you can read two documents that I wrote the first few weeks of the contract.
-I wanted to convey my thoughts on performance and outline what I thought was needed in a new rendering system.

-Also below are two pull requests which contain my first changes towards this new rendering system.
+Because the project is open source here are some documents and pull requests that I've done for the project so far:

 **Documents:**
 * [Performance Backgrounder and Philosophy](https://napari.org/docs/explanations/performance.html)